shininglewis/shininglewis.github.io/_pages/about.md

   - /about.html
 ---

-# Hi there ！
+# Hi 😊！

 I am a senior undergraduate student from Beihang University, and I will pursue my postgraduate studies at the School of Artificial Intelligence, Beihang University.

 My research interests lie in **efficient inference** and **model quantization**.